Bingi-Man/Debian-Xfce-Tweaks/README.md

 ### 3.5 Configure CPU Governor and Frequencies

 - Note: It's generally recommended to use /etc/default/cpufrequtils for configuration if it exists.
-This tutorial uses /etc/init.d/cpufrequtils for consistency with the original, but check for the preferred file first.
 ```
 sudo nano /etc/init.d/cpufrequtils
 ```